Fatboychummy-CC/Simplify-Pathfinding/manual_docs/save_spec.md

 2:  LargeMap        - not yet implemented
 3:  HugeMap         - not yet implemented
 4:  DetailedData    - not yet implemented
-5:  IgnoreObstacles - not yet implemented
+5:  SaveBlocked     - not yet implemented
 6:  Reserved for future use.
 7:  Reserved for future use.
 8:  Reserved for future use.